Jakks Pacific Small Line Sonic Action Figures 1

 |Jakks Pacific got the license in 2019, and continues here in 2020.

 This page will have their 2020 articulated SMALL figures only.
-They have both modern and classic license, so any figure that falls in the "Small 2-inch Articulated Action Figures" category will be on this page if it was in 2020.
+They have both modern and classic license, so any figure that falls in the "Small 2-inch Articulated Action Figures" category will be on this page if it was in 2020 or 2021.
 Bendy type figures will go onto a separate page.
 But if it's by Jakks Pacific and it's an action figure, check them out here.

 UK NEWS: These & other JP figures CAN be at Smyth's Stores!